Motus est Vita

 Cross-Cultural Validity

 Does the three-dimensional structure hold across languages and cultures?
 We test Anglophone, French, East Asian, South Asian and Middle Eastern populations.
-Cultural emphasis may vary; the underlying architecture should remain recognisable.
+We expect some cultural variation in emphasis, with the underlying three-part architecture still recognisable across all of them.

 H5